Programme

 Building Brands for Billions: The Execution Playbook for Africa's Mass Markets

 By 2030, African consumer spending on food alone will near $1 trillion, with parallel growth across telecoms, housing, and mobility.
 Yet reaching these consumers means navigating markets that are informal, price-sensitive, mobile-first, and fragmented.
 Scale here depends on gritty execution: distribution reach, reliable quality, disciplined pricing, and earned trust.
 Building for Africa’s coming mass markets demands a different playbook.
-Groups like Flour Mills of Nigeria have moved beyond commodities into branded products that challenge multinationals.
+Groups like Flour Mills of Nigeria have moved beyond commodities to create branded products capable of competing with international household names.
 Local beverage producers win by tailoring to African tastes and price points.
 Affordable smartphones now function as core market infrastructure – enabling payments, data-driven distribution, and direct consumer engagement.

 Key points: